The VoicePrivacy 2020 Challenge: Results and findings: Anonymization systems

 \subsubsection{Other submissions}

-\paragraph{$\circ$\textbf{K2}} \emph{Anonymization using x-vectors, SS models and a voice-indistinguishability metric}~\cite{kyoto2020}.
-Similar to the primary baseline~\textbf{B1}, system \textbf{K2} is also based on x-vector anonymization, while the anonymization process and SS models (and corresponding input features) are quite different to those of the \textbf{B1} baseline.
-Other differences include use of the test dataset in creating the speaker pool.
-The speech synthesis framework uses two modules: (1)~an end-to-end AM implemented with ESPnet\footnote{\url{ https://github.com/espnet/espnet/tree/master/egs/librispeech/tts1}} which produces a Mel-spectrogram from filterbank features and speaker x-vectors; (2)~a waveform vocoder based on the Griffin-Lim algorithm~\cite{griffin1984signal} which produces a speech waveform from the Mel-spectrogram after conversion to a linear scale spectrogram.
-A voice indistinguishability metric~\cite{han2020voice} inspired by differential privacy concepts \cite{dwork2009differential}, is applied during x-vector perturbation to select target speaker x-vectors.
+\paragraph{$\circ$\textbf{K2}} \emph{Anonymization using x-vectors, SS models and a voice-indistinguishability metric} \cite{kyoto2020}.
+Similar to the primary baseline~\textbf{B1}, system \textbf{K2} is also based on x-vector anonymization, but the anonymization process and SS models (and corresponding input features) are quite different from those of baseline \textbf{B1}.
+Other differences include using the test dataset for creating the speaker pool.
+The speech synthesis framework uses two modules: (1)~an end-to-end AM implemented with ESPnet\footnote{\url{ https://github.com/espnet/espnet/tree/master/egs/librispeech/tts1}} which produces a Mel-spectrogram from filterbank features and speaker x-vectors; (2)~a waveform vocoder based on the Griffin-Lim algorithm \cite{griffin1984signal} which produces a speech waveform from the Mel-spectrogram after conversion to a linear scale spectrogram.
+A voice indistinguishability metric \cite{han2020voice} inspired by differential privacy concepts \cite{dwork2009differential} was applied during x-vector perturbation to select target speaker x-vectors.

 \paragraph{$\circ$\textbf{I1}} \emph{Modifications to formants, F0 and speaking rate} \cite{dubagunta2020adjustable}.
-The \textbf{I1} system is based upon a signal-processing technique inspired from~\cite{robvanson2020adjustable}.
-VTL characteristics are modified by adjusting playback speed to linearly shift formant frequencies.
-Individual formants are then shifted to specific target values chosen from a set of randomly chosen speakers in the \textit{LibriSpeech-train-other-500} dataset.
-F0 and the speaking rate are also adjusted using a \emph{pitch synchronous overlap and add method}~\cite{moulines1990pitch}.
-Additional processing includes the exchange of F4 and F5 bands using a Hann filter method and the addition of modulated pink noise to the speaker F6--F9 bands for formant masking.
+The \textbf{I1} system is based upon a signal-processing technique inspired from \citet{robvanson2020adjustable}.
+The playback speed was adjusted to linearly shift formant frequencies.
+Individual formants were then shifted to specific target values chosen from a set of randomly chosen speakers in the \textit{LibriSpeech-train-other-500} dataset.
+The F0 and the speaking rate were also adjusted using a pitch-synchronous overlap-and-add method \cite{moulines1990pitch}.
+Additional processing includes exchanging the F4 and F5 bands using a Hann filter method and adding modulated pink noise to the speaker F6--F9 bands for formant masking.